Clusterpuck/QuantumDelivery/README.md

 - When done with all changes, switch Constants.js to live database
 - DO NOT LEAVE PAGE OPEN WHEN MAKING CHANGES ON THE CONNECTION
 - Once all changes ready, confirm Constants.js is set to live database endpoint and merge.

+# Store file
+- Constants and helper functions stores in here when used over multiple jsx files.